ryansafner/classwebtest/README.md

-# ECON 480: Econometrics
+# Course Websites

 This repository contains the code for generating [classtest.ryansafner.com](https://classtest.ryansafner.com/).
+This is a minimal template for making my course websites, e.g. [metricsf19.courses.ryansafner.com](http://metricsf19.courses.ryansafner.com) and [microf19.courses.ryansafner.com](http://microf19.courses.ryansafner.com), and is designed to be ported to make other course websites quickly.

 This is heavily borrowed from the beautiful course websites of [Andrew Heiss](https://andrewheiss.com), including his [`ath-tufte-hugo_18-19` theme](https://github.com/andrewheiss/ath-tufte-hugo_18-19).